Mizuno Wave Inspire 15 review

 The shoe is looking sharp with the initial glance over.
 I like the mesh upper, the laces, the intense midsole, and the solid tread.

 One can notice that this is a bit of a Clydesdale when picking it up; the shoe is a bit clunky compared to others, and pretty stiff to the touch.
 I realize this shoe will be tough to destroy; I’m just hoping it doesn’t destroy my foot.

-First 50 miles
+First 50 miles with the Inpsire 15

 You can tell the difference in this shoe as soon as you take your first steps.
 No joke, I couldn’t tell I was wearing shoes the first few steps of my very first run.